A guide to the Elite Player Performance Plan

 Within each key performance indicator there are numerous mandatory entrance conditions that clubs have to reach to ensure they are meeting the standards required for the categorisation.
 Alongside this, there are also countless ‘best practice’ conditions that clubs must also be working towards to demonstrate that they are continually trying to improve their Academy development programme.

-Scunthorpe United Football Club are very proud to have achieved category three Academy status as part of the Elite Player Performance Plan and have a clear vision and philosophy going forward.
+Scunthorpe United Football Club are very proud to have achieved category three Academy status as part of the Elite Player Performance Plan in both of the 2013 and the 2018 audits and have a clear vision and philosophy going forward.

 From the achievement of our vision and long term plan, we strive to have a first class Sport Science and Medicine facility and the associated technology which will help us to develop superior athletic football players.

 Through our Academy we aim to produce future young players who have the required attributes to play in our 1st team, these players may then progress to a higher level and gain the Football Club transfer revenue to reinvest in strengthening the structure of the Club.